-Book Club Ideas for Anna’s Book
+Book Club Ideas

 We each had our own personalized martini glass with little painted chocolates.

 with Rødkaal (Red Cabbage)

-Book Club Resources for Anna’s Book
+Book Club Resources

-My Rating: 4 stars Just when I knew I had the mysteries solved, Vine would throw in another twist!|
+My Rating: 4 stars Just when I thought I had the dark family mysteries figured out, Vine would throw in another twist!
+Truly a psychological thriller.